Château de Chenonceau: a Significant French Fairytale Castle

 Château de Chenonceau architecture and history

 A fairytale castle, its architectural uniqueness lies in the way that the château spans the River Cher in the Loire Valley.
+A separate tower, the Marques Tower, sits just to the right of the main building.
 This visually stunning castle is surrounded by exquisite formal gardens and forests – the hunting grounds of the French Kings.

 But it is the French Queens and other powerful women who created cared for and curated this architectural feast as it grew and changed hands over the centuries.
 Read on to discover how six women fought for their right to own, change, and live in this castle over the river.